laxertu/eric/docs_markdown/docs.md

 Eric is basically a toolkit for building async message management applications, paying special attention to Server Side Events based ones.
 Its main components are:

-* A core model with a set of abstractions and prefabs that gives support to SSE.
+* A core model with a set of abstractions and prefabs that give support to SSE and more.
 * A persistence layer composed by a set of interfaces and base classes for building concrete layers